-The Company is able to identify cybersecurity breaches through various channels, including but not limited to automated event detection alerts, reports from employees, notifications from external entities such as third-party IT service providers, and proactive threat investigations in collaboration with our external partners.
-Upon spotting a potential cybersecurity breach, including those involving third-party cyber events, the Company's designated incident response team outlined in the IRP adheres to the policy's protocols to investigate the suspected incident.
+We are able to identify cybersecurity breaches through various channels, including but not limited to automated event detection alerts, reports from employees, notifications from external entities such as third-party IT service providers, and proactive threat investigations in collaboration with our external partners.
+Upon spotting a potential cybersecurity breach, including those involving third-party cyber events, our designated incident response team outlined in the IRP adheres to the policy's protocols to investigate the suspected incident.
 This investigation entails determining the nature of the event (e.g., ransomware attack or breach of personal data), evaluating the severity of the incident, and gauging the sensitivity of any compromised data.